timoxley/enode/README.md

 * Automatic buffering of requests and reconnections on lost servers as provided by upnode is configured by default between Servers and Clients
-* All 'connection' handling code is done in the 'connect' event, and unlike Dnode, the remote API will always be available in a `connect` event, if it exists.
+* All 'connection' handling code is done in the 'connect' event, and unlike Dnode, the Servers/Clients don't return fire any callbacks/events until they have recieved the remote's API
 * Remote API calls get passed remote API & connection properties in a `meta` property as the last argument passed to every API call.
 This means you don't necessarily need to define your API inside the scope of connection handler to get access to